 Baillie Fund support may be used to cover various project costs, including those associated with promoting volunteer involvement, compiling and analysing data collected by volunteers, reasonable field expenses and travel costs, and field equipment and supplies.
-Please note, however, that overhead expenses (e.g., university overhead, or payroll and accounting fees) are not eligible.
+Please note, however, that overhead expenses (e.g., university overhead, or payroll and accounting fees) and refreshments and giveaways at events (e.g., birding blitz or workshop) are not eligible.